-This Stormwater Management Plan (SMP) was developed by the City of Waterbury to protect water quality and reduce the discharge of pollutants from the municipality's storm sewer system to the maximum extent practicable (MEP).
-This SMP addresses the requirements of the General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4 General Permit), established by the CT Department of Energy and Environmental Protection (DEEP).
-This permit is the local enforcement mechanism of the National Pollutant Discharge Elimination System (NPDES) Stormwater Phase II Rule, established by the U.S. Environmental Protection Agency (EPA).
+This Stormwater Management Plan (SMP) was developed by the City of New London to protect water quality and reduce the discharge of pollutants from the municipality's storm sewer system to the maximum extent practicable (MEP).
+This SMP addresses the requirements established by the CT Department of Energy and Environmental Protection's (DEEP) General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4 General Permit).
+This permit is the local enforcement mechanism of the U.S. Environmental Protection Agency's (EPA) National Pollutant Discharge Elimination System (NPDES) Stormwater Phase II Rule.